alvinunreal/claude-pets/README.md

 ### OpenPets is not reacting

 - Start the OpenPets desktop app.
-- Run `bunx claude-pets test-event thinking`.
+- Run `bunx @open-pets/claude-pets test-event thinking`.
 - Confirm the OpenPets MCP/client packages are installed and current.

 ### Hooks are not firing

-- Make sure you ran `bunx claude-pets install` from the Claude Code project root.
+- Make sure you ran `bunx @open-pets/claude-pets install`.
-- Check `.claude/settings.local.json` exists in that project.
+- Check `~/.claude/settings.json` contains `@open-pets/claude-pets`.
+- In Claude Code, run `/hooks` and confirm the Claude Pets command appears under user settings.
 - Restart Claude Code after installing hooks.

+If you installed with `--project`, check `.claude/settings.local.json` in that project instead.

 ### Bun is missing